-For students who want top scores on STEM exams (even if it's a struggle now), Win The Test is a 3-part video series that cracks the code of high performance.
+For students who want top scores on Math and Science exams (even if it's a struggle now), Win The Test is the tiny book that cracks the code of high performance.

 We’ve all met THAT student: the one who leaves the test early and gets the highest grade.

-Were students like this just born smarter?
-That’s what I thought, until the day I accidentally became one.
-After failing a Spaceflight Engineering midterm at Princeton University, I completely changed my strategy.
-Two months later, I finished the 3-hour final in just 40 minutes--with a 98%!
+Were students like that just born smarter?
+I sure thought so ... until the day I accidentally became one!
+After failing an engineering midterm, I completely changed my strategy.
+Two months later, I walked out of that class's 3-hour final after just 40 minutes—with a 98%!

-You don’t get these results studying the way most people do.
-Sadly, by just trying to pass, most of us accidentally practice losing, not winning, when we study.
+You don’t get those results studying the way most people do.
+Sadly, by just trying to pass, most of us accidentally practice losing, not winning.

 Worse, by cramming before and forgetting everything afterward, we throw away the superpowers we might have had for life.
 Powers that could open doors and change the world.

-Win The Test is the complete system I used to help myself and others end our lifelong losing streaks and start winning every test.
-I break down the habits, practices and especially the emotional mindsets you'll need to turn your STEM results around.
-I give real-world, step-by-step strategies that were battle-tested over nearly four decades.
-I even indexed everything so you can quickly re-watch and practice any skill you need and get on with your day.
+Win The Test is the complete system I used to help myself and others end our losing streaks and start winning every test.
+I break down the habits, practices and especially the emotional mindsets you'll need to turn your results around.
+I give real-world, step-by-step strategies that were battle-tested across four decades.
+And I keep it short.
+You can read the whole book in an hour, go back later and practice any skill you need, and get on with your day.

-As a special treat, Episode 3 delves into practices that most professors frown on.
-These not only give you an edge during the test, they're all you need to keep your skills for life (almost nobody knows this, and I show how it can make you literally 120x more productive than your peers in the workplace).
+As a special treat, Chapter 9 delves into practices that most professors frown on.
+These not only give you an edge during the test, they're all you need to keep your skills for life (almost nobody knows this, but these "forbidden" practices can make you literally 120× more productive than your peers in the workplace).

 No pressure, but the world needs more smart people.
-It's time to step up.
+Yes, I'm talking about you!
+If you have the passion to make your life count, it's time to step up.
 It's time to start winning.
-Get the series now, so you can unlock your potential, keep your skills forever and make the biggest possible difference.
+It's time to Win The Test , so you can unlock your potential, keep your skills forever and make the biggest possible difference. ▲

 Kev Polk organized his first test-taking seminar in 1982 and graduated Princeton University with an Astrophysics degree in 1987.
 He has taught elementary school, middle school, high school and college.
 He went from failing to 99.7% on a major standardized test in 50 days, and helped countless others make massive improvements in even less time.